cloudquery/cloudquery/website/pages/blog/analysing-gcp-cost-with-bigquery-and-cq.md

 ## Syncing data

-First, we need to sync our GCP data with CloudQuery to the same BigQuery dataset we synced out billing data to.
-To do that we will use the following CloudQuery config file (For full config reference, checkout the [GCP Source Plugin](https://www.cloudquery.io/docs/plugins/sources/gcp/overview) and [BigQuery Destination Plugin](https://www.cloudquery.io/docs/plugins/destinations/bigquery/overview)):
+First, we need to sync our GCP data with CloudQuery to the same BigQuery dataset we synced our billing data to.
+To do that we will use the following CloudQuery configuration file (For full config reference, checkout the [GCP Source Plugin](https://www.cloudquery.io/docs/plugins/sources/gcp/overview) and [BigQuery Destination Plugin](https://www.cloudquery.io/docs/plugins/destinations/bigquery/overview)):

 ```yaml
 kind: source